NFL Power Rankings Week 16: Baltimore Ravens on Top

-It’s frustrating when a good team has an easy schedule (or when a bad team seems to face all the aces), and all that is definitely taken into consideration by the expert who create the NFL Power Rankings.
+It’s frustrating when a good team has an easy schedule (or when a bad team seems to face all the aces), and all that is definitely taken into consideration by the expert who creates the NFL Power Rankings.

 How Does a Team’s Ability to Score Points Affect Their Power Ranking?

-The experts have access to all of the statistics that the NFL releases, and scoring tendencies are among those.
+The experts have access to all of the statistics that the NFL releases and scoring tendencies are among those.

 A team’s ability to score a certain average on a weekly basis says a lot about how they might do against an opponent.